Competitive Start Fund (CSF) Graduate Entrepreneurship

 For information, download CSF Assessment 1 Scoring Guidelines.

-All applicants will be notified by email on Wednesday 19th April, 2017 if they were unsuccessful in this call or will be invited to present a short investment pitch to the panel on Friday 28th April, 2017 (Assessment Part 2).
+All applicants will be notified by email if they were unsuccessful in this call or will be invited to present a short investment pitch to the panel on Tuesday 5th June, 2018 (Assessment Part 2).

 Assessment Part 2